 To conclude my Art of Manliness review: would I recommend this book to others?
 Yes, I would.
 And I have already done so in the past.
 But The Art of Manliness provides the greatest value to teenage boys or young men in their early twenties.
 Nonetheless, this book still offers useful knowledge to a lost thirty-something who needs to regain some self-discipline and guidance on life.
 I still re-read a chapter now and then before bed.

 Personally, The Art of Manliness was an introduction to conscious self-improvement for me.
-This book enabled me to discover other mindset and masculinity and self-discipline authors, like Victor Pride.
-These people have truly helped to open my eyes.
+This book enabled me to discover other mindset, masculinity and self-discipline authors.
+And these people have truly helped to open my eyes.
+It led to me taking the red pill.
 But I will never forget that it all began with Brett McKay and his work.
 For that, I will always be grateful.

 What are your thoughts on the declining standard of masculinity in Western society?
 Let me know in the comments below.